 The prevalence of workplace incivility in academic settings is on the rise.
 Understanding how university leaders navigate the accompanying subtle but damaging behaviours is critically important because perpetrators in this context are often ‘smart bullies’ who understand violence and harassment policy and can evade reprimand.
-The proposed project will explore workplace incivility from the perspective of the business school leaders, who experience it as victims and managers of the behaviours, based on three primary research questions:
+This study explores workplace incivility experienced by business school leaders as victims and managers of these behaviours, based on three primary research questions:

 - What acts of incivility are academic leaders experiencing?

 - What impact does incivility have on the leaders who receive it?

 - What strategies do academic leaders employ to manage incivility in their schools?